 In addition to helping improve literacy as a Peace Corps volunteer, Murphy worked with fellow teachers to develop a new library at the school where she teaches in order to foster a culture reading.
 She also organized an education program with the Vincentian Society for the Prevention of Cruelty to Animals, where students learned about showing compassion and empathy toward all animals.

 That same care and support Murphy demonstrates as a Peace Corps volunteer was something she saw both in the educational opportunities St. Lawrence had to offer as well as the overall nurturing experience she experienced as a student herself.

 “A huge part of the culture at SLU is valuing service, valuing the greater community, giving what you can, and doing your part to be a world citizen,” she says.
 “People care about other people, and people care about moving forward and leaving their mark.
 They say Peace Corps volunteers are the best America has to offer, and I really feel that way about St. Lawrence University as well.”

 Peace Corps ranks its top volunteer-producing colleges and universities annually according to the size of the student body.
-View the complete 2018 rankings of the top 25 schools in each category and view an interactive map that shows where alumni from each college and university are serving.
+View the complete 2018 rankings of the top 25 schools in each category.

 “We have seen time and again that the colleges and universities that produce the most Peace Corps volunteers focus on cultivating global citizens in addition to promoting scholarship,” said Peace Corps Director Jody Olsen.
 “I am proud that so many graduates of these esteemed institutions leverage their educations to make the world a better place.
 They bring critical skills to communities around the world and gain hands-on, life-changing experience along the way.”